2 - Basic and Smart Phones

 There used to be a $35 activation fee which made the prices of the phones seem cheaper.
 These fees have been removed.
-This makes the phone prices seem higher, but now the entire cost of your phone purchase is refundable if you cancel.
+Now the entire cost of your phone purchase is refundable if you cancel within the refund period.
 Earlier, the activation fee was non-refundable.

 Previous - Coverage and Rates from $10 Next - Features and Conclusion